liyingxin97/travel-agent-zypher-demo/README.md

 # Zypher Travel Agent

 A small agent demo built with **Zypher** and **Anthropic Claude**.
-The goal was to test Zypher’s agent runtime, event streaming, and file creation capabilities by generating a travel itinerary from natural-language instructions.

-This repo contains a minimal setup: a single TypeScript entry file and a generated itinerary file.
+The goal of the project is mainly to experiment with:
+- Zypher’s agent runtime
+- Event/token streaming
+- Function calling
+- Generating structured output (itinerary tables, markdown) from natural-language input

+The agent takes a user request (e.g., “make a Japan itinerary in table format”), runs it through a Zypher workflow, and returns a structured itinerary.

 ---

-## What this does
+## Features

-- Takes a natural-language request (e.g., “make a 5-day Japan itinerary”)
-- Sends it to a Zypher agent backed by Claude
-- Streams back events and tokens in real time
-- Lets the model call `create_file` to write a markdown document

-There’s no UI.
-Everything runs in the terminal.
+- Convert free-form natural language into a structured itinerary
+- Real-time token streaming
+- Automatic markdown/table generation
+- Minimal TypeScript + Deno setup
+- Includes both:
+   - A terminal-only agent runner
+   - A simple browser UI powered by a small local server

 ---